 - Museo Manuel Lepe (Av.
 Juárez 533) no longer exists.

 - Casa Kimberley – Burton Taylor Museum (Av.
-Zaragoza 445) closed and remodelled.
+Zaragoza 445) closed, remodelled and now a Boutique Hotel.

-- The Night of the Iguana Set (Mismaloya Beach), closed.
+- The Night of the Iguana Set (Mismaloya Beach), closed, no public access.

 More interesting information: